alexscheelmeyer/footpl/README.md

 Introduction
 -----
-A templating library designed for being flexible, concise and powerful.
+A templating library designed to be flexible, concise and powerful.
 It does have a test suite but it is purposefully not designed to keep you from shooting yourself in the foot.

 Features
 -----